davolu/oh-ethereum-wallet/README.md

 - Transfer Ecr20 tokens
 - View Wallet & Tokens Balance

+## ECR20 TOKEN - PlayoCoin (PLAYCN)
+The PLAYCN is deployed to the Testnet on the Polygon network.
+Token Contract Address: 0x9f20AE147f2ad0BF8CE950b13264ccACaA66108A
 ## Configutations

 You will need to get a project key from infuria.io (or preferred provider) and edit in your env file as: